php-fig/fig-standards/proposed/extended-coding-style-guide.md

 own line with no other statements unless it is a file containing markup outside of PHP opening and closing tags.

+Use declarations [Import statements] MUST never begin with a leading backslash as they must always be fully qualified.

 The following example illustrates a complete list of all blocks:

 ~~~php